Christmas Letter Swap

 This project is a labor of love, and no money is earned by the organizer.
 The goal is to create something fun and free.

-Scott Whitehair, the producer behind This Much Is True, Story Lab, and Do Not Submit, a few of Chicago's longest running storytelling series.
+The swap is brought to you by Scott Whitehair, the producer behind This Much Is True, Story Lab, and Do Not Submit, a few of Chicago's longest running storytelling series.
 Scott oversees the whole mess, and does his best to keep people from accidentally mailing to themselves.